Niagara County Employment & Training

 Provides funding that does not have to be repaid as well as job placement assistance.

 - Funding is open to all, but preference may be given to Niagara County residents.

 - You must enroll in a program that is listed on Niagara County’s most recent Approved Training Providers List.
-Currently, NCCC’s Workforce Development Programs in Medical Billing, Supply Chain Management, Emergency Medical Technician, and Google IT Support all qualify.
+Currently, NCCC’s Workforce Development Programs in Supply Chain Management, Emergency Medical Technician, and Google IT Support all qualify.

 - If you are a working student, you must earn less than $30 an hour at the time of application.